Skip to content

 They then fed this data into a customer health and customer satisfaction score.
 This model predicts how satisfied a customer is with achieving their desired outcome and helps predict net revenue retention and gross revenue retention.

-Combining that with CSAT surveys and NPS surveys and tying all that data together with product usage data gives Cognism a 360-degree picture of what is going on in the customer’s journey and insights into customer behavior.
+Combining that with customer satisfaction surveys and NPS surveys and tying all that data together with product usage data gives Cognism a 360-degree picture of the customer’s journey and insights into customer behaviour.

 The operations team then worked closely with the account managers and customer success leaders to segment the customer base and build teams to support these cohorts of customers.